qarmin/qml_formatter/README.md

 ```
 will list all files inside folder `/home/a` and `/home/b` that are not inside `/home/a/not_to_check` and `/home/a/completelly`.

-By default app runs in interactive mode which require to confirm formatting, but there is additional argument `NO_QUESTION` which format files without questions e.g.
+By default, app runs in interactive mode which require to confirm formatting, but there is additional argument `NO_QUESTION` which format files without questions e.g.
 ```commandline
 qml_formatter /home/a NO_QUESTION
 ```